 It’ll also be called Manzi’s, a little north of the restaurant’s original home, taking up two floors in an old 50s office building in Soho.
 It won’t be a replica of the original (it’s probably not even possible to get plastic model bread now), but a loving tribute, that hopes to replicate its sense of warmth and fun.
 And if anyone can create evocative, old-school restaurants filled with the merry clink of glasses and crisp tablecloths, it’s these two.

 There’ll be a seafood-heavy menu, of course, and a nautical theme to the interiors, with polished wood panelling and splashes of blue and white across the banquette seating.
 There’ll be an outdoor terrace, too, and a private dining room.

 For all those silver wedding anniversaries.

-NOTE: Manzi’s is set to open by the end of May.
-We’ll be back as and when more details are released.
+NOTE: Manzi’s doesn’t have an opening date yet, but we’ll be back as and when more details are released.
 In the meantime you can keep up with Corbin & King’s twitter HERE.

 Manzi’s | 1 Bateman’s Buildings, Soho, W1D 3EN

 Like old-school seafood restaurants?
 Go upmarket with J. Sheekey’s